rubinda/up2Go_notes/docs/environment/webstorm.md

   width="600px"
 />

-Under the Salesforce DX tab, provide a path to your `sfdx` executable (in terminal run `which sfdx`).
+Under the Salesforce DX tab, provide a path to your `sf` executable (in terminal run `which sf`).
 You can also choose to push on save, which will automatically push changes to the Project connection on file save (check that "Deploy on save" is also enabled in "Validation and Deployment" tab):

 <img
   src={require('./img/ic2-sfdx.png').default}